logo image

 RS Home

-Dunnottar Castle is situated 50 miles northeast of Dundee, 18 miles south of Aberdeen, 2 miles south of Stonehaven.
+Dunnottar Castle is 50 miles northeast of Dundee, 18 miles south of Aberdeen, 2 miles south of Stonehaven, built from 1382 for William Keith on the site of an earlier Fort.

-The Castle was home to the Keith Clan for over 500 years, and was where the Scottish Crown and Scepter were kept during the Jacobite Rebellion in 1651.
+The Castle was home to the Keith Clan for over 500 years, where the Scottish Crown and Scepter were kept during the English Civil War that spread into Scotland in 1650.

 The Castle can be visited throughout the year with an entrance fee.
 Postcode: AB39 2TL